An email list is a special list of names and email addresses of people who gave you permission to send them updates and promotions from your business.

 Usually an email list gets 10 times higher conversions than social media campaigns.

-And makes sense if you think about the reasons that make email an incredibly powerful communication channel:
+And it makes sense if you think about the reasons that make email an incredibly powerful communication channel:

 It gives you access to someone’s inbox.
 It’s very direct and personal.